 The Centers for Medicare & Medicaid Services (CMS) announced they will cover lecanemab as long as an individual's physician enrolls them in a CMS-approved registry.

 Those eligible for both Medicare and Medicaid — either as a Full Benefit Dual Eligible (eligible for full Medicaid benefits) or in a Medicare Savings Program (Medicaid helping to cover some of the beneficiary's Medicare costs) — can receive coverage, with Medicaid's role being to cover the individual's 20% coinsurance payment.
 There may be additional requirements at the state level for those eligible for Medicaid and Medicare.

 The treatment is administered every two weeks through an IV, lasting about one hour for each infusion.
 Typically, infusions can be done at hospitals and infusion therapy centers.

 When will it be available at my doctor's office?

 Now that the drug is approved, ramping up manufacturing — and eventually nationwide distribution and implementation — will take some time.
 Ask your doctor about availability.

 Communicate with your health care team

 Effective communication with care team members — particularly health care providers — is critical to ensure that the person living with dementia receives the best possible care.

 What are the side effects?

 All drugs have side effects.
 As with other anti-amyloid treatments in this class of drugs, lecanemab does have side effects.
-The most common reported side effects were infusion-related reactions, headache and amyloid-related imaging abnormalities (ARIA).
-Individuals should talk with their doctors to develop a treatment plan that is right for them, including weighing the benefits and risks of all approved therapies.
+Lecanemab can cause serious allergic reactions.
+The most common reported side effects were infusion-related reactions, amyloid-related imaging abnormalities (ARIA) and headache.
+These are not all of the possible side effects of lecanemab, and individuals should talk with their doctors to develop a treatment plan that is right for them, including weighing the benefits and risks of all approved therapies.